 Black History Month at RUSI

-RUSI is proud to celebrate Black History Month for the second year in a row.
-Activities in 2021 will feature virtual events and commentaries highlighting current issues impacting black communities and other people of colour in the British Army, the Police and defence and security personnel from Commonwealth countries living and working in the UK.View Black History Month at RUSI
+During October we are hosting a series of events highlighting current issues impacting black communities and other people of colour in the British Army, the Police and defence and security personnel from Commonwealth countries living and working in the UK.View events